-Memory loss and dementia are common in the elderly and are common sources of worry for them.
+Memory loss and dementia are common in older people and are common sources of worry for them.

 Age-associated memory impairment is common, causing slowing, but not deterioration, of memory and cognition.

 Diagnose primarily based on clinical criteria, particularly mood, attention, presence of true memory loss, and effect on daily function.

 Self-reported memory loss is usually not due to dementia.